The Knockouts: The beginnings (1996–2002)

-1999 to 2001 was spent touring, writing and preparing to record the full length promotional album Skyline Supernova, recorded in Sunlight Studio, Sweden and released in summer 2000, and various compilation recordings, including A Fistfull of Rock, Devil Doll Records.
+1999 to 2001 was spent touring, writing and preparing to record the promotional album Skyline Supernova, recorded in Sunlight Studio, Sweden and released in summer 2000, and various compilation recordings, including A Fistfull of Rock, Devil Doll Records.

 The success of their album scored them national support and the slot on the Hultsfred Festival, playing in the same year as bands such as Iggy Pop and Rocket from the Crypt.

-The Knockouts EP (2003-2005)
+The Knockouts EP (2003–2005)

 After devouring two year's worth of gigs, and with a different way of looking at the Swedish punk rock scene, and following from the success of Skyline Supernova, in 2003 the trio went onto solidify its sound with the introduction of longtime drummer Ted Jergelind In early 2004, they went into the studio and recorded the four track EP self-titled The Knockouts.
-While writing new material during 2004–2006 for their second full-length album and touring Sweden, Germany, Spain, Johan Frandsen (lead vocals, guitar) toured over 300 dates with internationally respected Swedish rockabilly band, The GoGetters.
+While writing new material during 2004–2006 for their second album and touring Sweden, Germany, Spain, Johan Frandsen (lead vocals, guitar) toured over 300 dates with internationally respected Swedish rockabilly band, The GoGetters.

 The tour included shows all over Europe and the USA—headlining at the Viva Las Vegas, supporting Stray Cats members, and playing with members of Mad Sin and Guana Batz.

-El Fin de la Guerra (2006-2008)
+El Fin de la Guerra (2006–2008)

 In the midst of a relentless touring schedule between 2006 and 2008, they wrote new songs for what became the album El Fin de la Guerra.
-Recorded October 2007 and released 1 Feb 2008 the band supported the new album with a Europe and USA tour that included planned dates in Sweden, Germany, Czech Republic, Finland, and the West Coast of the United States.
+Recorded October 2007 and released 1 February 2008 the band supported the new album with a Europe and US tour that included planned dates in Sweden, Germany, Czech Republic, Finland, and the West Coast of the United States.
 Endorsement deals led to a trademark white guitar on stage at the start of 2009 and Johan Frandsen appearing at national and international guitar conventions.

 They were busy on the festival circuit in the summer of 2009, including playing Earth Hour in Stockholm, then with The Living End and Social Distortion at The Westcoast Riot festival, and the Peace and Love Festival.